svanderbleek/twpgtwp/README.md

 Retroactive data structures
-Programming Languages For Interactive Computing Bootstrap-Based Language Development: Turning an existing VM into a polyglot VM
+Programming Languages For Interactive Computing Bootstrap-Based Language Development: Turning an existing VM into a polyglot VM A Bootstrapping Infrastructure to Build and Extend Pharo-Like Languages

 ## Binary Analysis